gouruiyu/Mobility_Bias_Viz/README.md

 // TODO

+## Data Requirement
+data/* folder is gitignored for confidential concerns.
+The code expects the following data files:
+- surrey_desc.csv
+- surrey_data.csv
+- all_businesses.csv

 ## Development Workflow

+### For Development
 1. Assign an issue (they are mostly feature request atm) you want to work on to yourself.
 1. Make sure local dev branch is synced up with the upstream dev, and the app is working under a sanity check.
 1. Create a feature branch from there.